There are several different methods for adjusting the height of walls in your plan, depending on what it is that you want to achieve.

 To set the default Ceiling Height

-With Floor 1 active in your 2D plan view, select Edit> Default Settings , click on the word Floor to highlight it, then click on the Edit button.
+With Floor 1 active in your 2D plan view, select Edit> Default Settings , expand the Floors and Rooms category, select Current Floor, then click on the Edit button.

 In the Floor 1 Defaults dialog: